SergeyCr/bk3266_brom_dumper_plus/README.md

 ## Usage
 `bk3266_dump_brom.py <serial port> <file>`

 Needs pySerial installed.
-Needs USB TTL adapter with 3.3v support.
+Needs USB-TTL adapter with 3.3v support.

-Connect UART to target device, run the python script and power the target on,
-and in the easiest case it should start dumping right away.
-UART is usually wired to micro USB data lines on SOP16 variant.
+Connect UART to target device, run the python script and power the target on, and in the easiest case it should start dumping right away.
+UART is usually wired to micro USB data lines.
 If it is not, there are possibly some test points on the board where you can solder the wiring.

 This particular fork was created because original one didn't work for me on a BK3266 based board.
 At first it did not dump anything, so i've fiddled with